 producers, fashion directors, publicists, designers, stylists and educators.

 We do not accept click through based advertising as part of a targeted campaign on our site.
 However, we do offer banner ad/text ad sponsorships - rates are negotiated depending on frequency, size and position on a case-by-case basis.
 There are so many possible combinations for advertising on our site.
-A simple text ad placed on our DFR: Daily Fashion Report is $100 a month for a three month minimum run.
-A banner ad to run on our main news page - DFR: Daily Fashion Report and a text or banner ad to run on all our newsletters that we send out to our mailing lists.
-The price would be $500 a month for a minimum of 3 months.
+A simple 3 line text ad placed on our DFR: Daily Fashion Report is $200 a month for a three month minimum run.
+A banner ad to run at the top of our main news page - DFR: Daily Fashion Report would be 700 per month.

-Finally, to sponsor our Master's of Fashion interviews with some of the greatest names in fashion.
+Finally, to sponsor our Master's of Fashion interview with some of the greatest names in fashion.
 Each report would be sent to our mailing lists and would appear as a permanent link from our main newspage at http://blogger.lookonline.com next to our other interviews.
-The price would be $500 per interview ( we suggest doing one bi-monthly).
+The price would be $750 per interview ( we suggest doing one bi-monthly).
+Advertisers can also sponsor some of our annual articles like The Costume Institiute Gala, The New Best Dressed List, the CFDA Awards coverage or other special reports for $500 each.

 SITE AWARDS: They include: Microsoft "Best of the Web" listing for fashion; Elle Magazine "Great Site" selection; New York Magazine's Site of the Day; Topcache "Best of the Web"; NBNSOFT Content Award; "Best on the Planet" Award; Luckman Five Star Award; Angel of Fashion Award "Hall of Fame"; LookSmart Editor's Choice; WebSelect Site; and Yahoo "New York Cool Site" link.